 Of the three uses of the law, the so-called “civil” use may strike us as the least interesting theologically.
 It involves no inward transformation of the heart or Spirit-wrought righteousness that is pleasing in God’s sight.
-By this use …Read More
+By this use, the …Read More

 In the second chapter of Hebrews, the author notes that God did not appoint angels, but human beings, to rule the world to come (v.
 5), and he quotes Psalm 8 to prove it: “You made him for a little …Read More